teambit/docs/docs/tutorials/bit-react-tutorial.md

      > <username>.react-tutorial/product-list@0.0.2
 ```

-Export it back to the collection:
+Export it back to the scope:

 ```shell
 $ bit export <username>.react-tutorial